sanduteo95/Final-Year-Project-2019/README.md

 `npm run test-lambda`: tests the toy lambda interpreter

 `npm run test-efsd`: tests the EFSD interpreter

+`npm create-report`: runs the benchmarks on both interpreters

 `npm run create-lambda-report`: runs the benchmarks on the toy lambda interpreter (gets the average of 5 tests)